devnich/git-crash-course/README.md

 # Why are we here?

+## Create and revisit a history of project snapshots

 ![Git creates a history of code snapshots.
 If you haven't updated a file since your previous snapshot, Git will re-use the old version of that file to save space (<https://git-scm.com/>).](images/snapshots.png "Snapshot History")

+## Determine when a bug was introduced

 ![](images/git_bisect_1.jpg "Bisect 1")